 This course will examine social and new media issues through the lens of law and policy.
 From business law to entertainment law, social media continues to touch upon many facets of the legal field.
-Any savvy new lawyer should have a working knowledge of some of the social media questions that may arise in his or her practice.
+Any savvy new lawyer should have a working knowledge of some of the social media questions that may arise in their practice.